 A free lesson pack to help upper KS2 pupils make safe cyber choices and prevent them from unknowingly committing cybercrime, as defined under the Computer Misuse Act 1990.

-Category: Crime and ASB, Online Safety
+Category: Crime and ASB, Cyber Crime, Online Safety

 Audience: KS2